The Nine Muses of Greek Mythology

 Muse of Comedy

-Thalia, whose name means “to flourish or bloom”, from Ancient Greek “θάλλειν – thállein”, was one of the Muse of comedy and idyllic poetry.
+Thalia, whose name means “to flourish or bloom”, from Ancient Greek “θάλλειν – thállein”, was the Muse of comedy and idyllic poetry.

 The muse of comedy is portrayed as a happy young woman crowned with ivy, wearing boots and holding a comic mask in her hand.